 This is where my mistrust of medical professionals began and where it initially became clear to me that many within medical professions are only there to make money.

-In short I never recovered physically from this accident.
-Not only did I not recover physically, the injuries from the accident were nothing compared to the arrogantly intentioned harm that I suffered from those who I trusted to aid my physical recovery.
+In short, I never recovered fully from this accident. —Not only did I not recover physically, the injuries from the accident were nothing compared to the arrogantly intentioned harm that I would go on to suffer from those who I trusted to aid me in my physical recovery.

-I will give full details of the “recovery and treatment process” in The Work Cover Experience – Insurance Doctors.
+To read the full story on that supposed “recovery and treatment process” please head to my next post on this topic The Work Cover Experience – Insurance Doctors.